hotdoy/grav-theme-hotdoy/README.md

 ![Theme screenshot](https://raw.githubusercontent.com/hotdoy/grav-theme-hotdoy/master/screenshot.jpg)

 The **Hotdoy** Theme is meant to be my starting point for projects using [Grav CMS](http://github.com/getgrav/grav).
 It is in active developpement and probably not suited for production unless you dont mind things changing all the times.
+You could also change the theme name in the blueprint.yaml file to stop receiving updates and doing them locally (probably safer).
-You can use this theme by simply downloading it.
-If you use the skeleton, make sure to upgrade the theme and check if the demo content still display properly (it will not).
-I'm having a hard time finding the time to update the skeleton so I'm thinking about abandonning it.
+If you use the skeleton, make sure to update the theme and check if the demo content still display properly.

 A live demo is available at [hotdoy.ca](https://hotdoy.ca).
 It is also my live testing ground so things can get a bit weird.